nascetti-a/SAR4Wildfire/README.md

 Puzhao Zhang, PhD Student, Divison of Geoinformatics, KTH

-This is the official project repository where the developed code and the obtanined resutls are regularly updated.
+This is the official project repository where the developed code and the obtanined results are regularly updated.